Ryo-Ura/Wantedly-Todos/README.md

 -handle multipule users by storig data to json file or a server.\
 -implement drag and drop functionality\
 -sort items based on the due date\
--write in TypeScript instead of JavaScript
+-write in TypeScript instead of JavaScript\
+-(to implement Dnd, https://www.wantedly.com/companies/wantedly/post_articles/386188 maybe helpful)